-- In fact, we go so far in some places as to encourage people to host small groups, most often around subjects like whatever the pastor talked about on Sunday.
+In fact, some churches go so far as to encourage people to host small groups, most often around subjects like whatever the pastor talked about on Sunday.

-But for some reason, despite this, I run into person after person and church after church that flinches at the idea of the average person "discipling" someone else, or starting a group that would eventually itself become a group.
+But for some reason, despite these facts, I run into person after person and church after church that flinches at the idea of the average person "discipling" another ‘average person’, or starting a group that would eventually itself become a church.

 Discipleship, in this context, simply means a group of people who gather, pray for each other, read the Scriptures together, and ask (a) what they learn about God's character, (b) how can they obey the Scripture, and (c) who can they share the stories with.